The Truth About the Origin of “The Star Spangled Banner”

 Once the Origin of the Star-Spangled Banner is known, an American will dutifully place a hand over their heart, and either sing the National Anthem, or bow their head in gratitude for those who died for it.

-Those who died to provide Freedom of Speech to others, certainly deserve no less.
+Those who died to provide the Freedom of Speech to others, certainly deserve no less.